samruddhi-sj/doctorbot/README.md

-# Doctor Bot
+# MyDoctor Bot

 This is my Graduation Project ;)
-Doctor bot is a diseases diagnosis web application made with flask-python.
+My Doctor bot is a diseases diagnosis web application made with flask-python.
 (See the screenshots)

-## Built With
+## TEchnologies used:

 * HTML5
 * CSS